Guide to Instructional Policies, Procedures, and Resources

 Instructors may fill out a Drop Form for Non-Attendance to request that students who miss both of the first two class meetings of a course be unilaterally dropped from that course.
 They must take attendance for the first week in order to do this, and then send a request to the Department Registrar with the names and PIDs of those they wish to drop.
 Instructors teaching courses for which there is high demand are especially encouraged to do this.

 An instructor who needs to miss a class session for any reason, whether personal or professional, should make every attempt to have the class session covered in some reasonable way: by arranging for someone else to take the class or, if necessary, by organizing some self-directed activity on the part of the students.
 Cancelling a class session should be a last resort, although sometimes unavoidable in the case of medical or personal emergencies.
-Instructors should inform the Department office staff in advance of any classes that they will miss and of the arrangements that they have made to cover the class; even in the case of last-minute emergencies they should do their best to notify the office staff as soon as possible.
-Instructors should not plan to miss more than at most three sessions of a class during a semester without discussing the circumstances and getting prior approval from the Chair.
+Instructors should inform the Department Chair or Director of Graduate Studies in advance of any classes that they will miss and of the arrangements that they have made to cover the class; even in the case of last-minute emergencies they should do their best to notify the Department Chair or Director of Graduate Studies as soon as possible.
+Instructors should not plan to miss more than at most two sessions of a class during a semester without discussing the circumstances and getting prior approval from the Chair. - Class AttendanceClass Attendance

 In addition, course instructors have the discretion to excuse absences from class for other valid reasons, such as illness (especially contagious illness) and medical or family emergencies; it is generally good practice to excuse absences on these grounds.
 A student should present his or her explanation for any absences in writing to the course instructor in advance if the reason for the absence could be foreseen, or as soon as possible thereafter if the reason for the absence could not be foreseen.
 For more details, see the University Approved Absence Office’s website.